meejah/magic-wormhole-protocols/dilated-file-transfer.md

 In the core mailbox protocol, applications can indicate version information, via `app_versions`.
 The existing file-transfer protocol doesn't use this feature so the version information is empty (indicating "classic").
-This new Dilated File Transfer protocol will include a dict like:
+This new Dilated File Transfer MUST include version information:

 ```json
 {